 General section.
-In this section the user provides details of the system and electronic structure calculations.
+Here the user provides details of the system and electronic structure calculations.

 '''

 --General section--

 molecule FA

 HighLevel b3lyp/6-31G(d,p)

 charge 0

 mult 1

 '''

 molecule: is the name of the system (FA in the example).
 A file FA.xyz must exist in the folder.